jazzband/django-dbbackup/docs/storage.rst

 **host** - Required

-Hostname or adress of the SSH server
+Hostname or address of the SSH server

 **root_path** - Default ``~/``